Tools for Grantees

 To support applicants and current grantees, NYHealth has assembled the following resources and tools to assist them with their grant application and other stages of the grant process.

-Technical assistance opportunity: NYHealth is partnering with the New York Council of Nonprofits to offer technical assistance, free of charge, to all current NYHealth grantees.
-Learn more here.
+Technical assistance opportunity: NYHealth is partnering with the New York Council of Nonprofits to offer a free webinar training series for grantees.
+Learn more and register here.

 Grant Report Guidelines and Forms